What makes the Art of Practicing different?

 Traditions of style, phrasing, pedaling, fingering, color, nuance, imagery, and endless other details all play a part in our learning and in how we end up playing different kinds of music.
 I had several teachers, and each of them imparted valuable information and understanding to me about different composers and pieces and how they can or should be played.
 Each of them showed me different ways of using my hands and arms to get appropriate effects in countless musical fragment and phrases.
 Each of them taught me different things about the overall architecture of different pieces of music.
 All of this training and understanding goes into the study of a new piece of music.

 Finally, if you play for others, you need…

 7. Confidence for Performance

 If you’ve practiced with the other six things happening, you’re ready to let the music flow out freely in performance.
-But you still need one more thing: confidence.
-This is a big subject—in fact, I’m writing a whole new book about it.
-But one thing that can help you a lot is a simple, contemplative practice that I teach–called the Fearless Performing Exercise–which transforms stage fright into confidence.
+But you still need one more thing: deep confidence.
+This is a big subject!
+But one thing that can help you a lot is a simple, contemplative practice that I teach–called the Performing Beyond Fear exercise–which transforms stage fright into confidence and communicative power.

 We usually feel afraid when we’re about to perform—we don’t know what will happen, no matter how much or how well we’ve practiced.
 Vulnerability is a fundamental aspect of being a performer, and of being human altogether.
 But there is a way of getting beyond thinking about ourselves and about what people will think of us, and focusing instead on what we have to give to them.
 It’s our birthright to celebrate our humanity by sharing music with other people, whether it’s in a small room with a few friends, or in a big hall.
 Each of us has a place in the world of sharing music with others.